magicsgram/wordleoff/README.md

-**I intend to keep this free and ad-free (and open source) as long as my time and budget allow to maintain the server.
-It's running on a low-tier server, So I apologize for any service interruptions.**
+**This project will be completely free of ads and open source as long as I can maintain it.
+Please note that it's running on limited resources, so if you encounter any service interruptions, simply refresh the page or try again later.
+Thank you for your understanding!**
 ***

 WORDLEOFF is a project hosted on